Last updated: 12-Nov-16

 - KYTS-FORMAL (Shoprite and other supermarkets, pharmacies)

 KYTS-ACE got underway in Feb-15 and is focussed on the 14 most nutritionally challenged districts in Zambia.
 In 5 of these districts we are working with small retailers (like we did in the trial); 11 districts are being supplied with a public sector ORS/Zinc co-pack, based on the Kit Yamoyo design.
 This is being distributed through the public sector.
 In 4 districts, there is distribution through Shoprite stores.
 In some of the 14 districts more than one distribution channel is operating, so we can observe the effect of various combinations of channels.
 Both Kit Yamoyo (the commercial product) and the public sector ORS/Zinc co-pack are produced locally in Zambia, by Pharmanova.
 This work is supported by Zambia’s SUN Programme (Scaling Up Nutrition).
-The current funding for KYTS-ACE has been extended for 2 months, until 30-Aug-16 and our partner KZF is expecting an invitation for a full extension project.
+Our partner KZF was invited to submit a proposal to extend this work until Dec-17.
+This was done with ColaLife’s support and an extension to Dec-17 has now been approved.

 KYTS-LUSAKA launched in Oct-15 and is focussed on Lusaka Province: primarily on the townships (compounds) around the capital but also in 2-3 other, more rural districts.
 Again work with small grocery stores serving these densely populated areas but have also secured distribution through Shoprite stores, and some pharmacies.
 Shoprite started stocking Kit Yamoyo from Jan-16.
 This work is supported by UK Aid Direct (75%) and the balance of the funding comes from ColaLife’s own resources.